mathjoss/ExpCommunityVariation/README.md

 - Then, use the program `CleanUpFiles.R` to clean the Raw files.
 See the README.md files inside the `InputFiles` folder for more information about this cleaning.

-- Then, add the column "distance" for the heterogenous groups.
-Look inside the file `SupplementaryMaterials.html` to see how we manually computed this distance.
-This will create a new file you can put in the `Data_processed` folder.

 - Run the files `SupplementaryMaterials.qmd` to analyze all data.